Skip to contents

 Value

-RenumberEdges() formats the output of RenumberTree() into a list whose two entries correspond to the new parent and child vectors.
+RenumberEdges() formats the output of RenumberTree() into a list whose two entries correspond to the new parent and child vectors, in preorder.

 ApePostorder(), Cladewise(), Postorder(), Preorder() and Pruningwise() each return a tree of class phylo with nodes following the specified numbering scheme.